nrkno/dotnetskolen/README_EN.md

 ###### Function to call test with test HTTP client

 Next, we define a function `runWithTestClient`.
-The purpose of this function is to collect the code that configures the test server and retrieves the `HttpClient` object that can send HTTP requests to it.
+The purpose of this function is to group the code that configures the test server and retrieves the `HttpClient` object that can send HTTP requests to it.

 ```f#
 let runWithTestClient (test: HttpClient -> Task<unit>) =